tanmaydeuskar/vega/docs/docs/event-streams.md

 `selector1, selector2, ...`

-For example, to capture both mousedown and touchstart events on path marks:
+For example, to capture either mousedown or touchstart events on path marks:

 `path:mousedown, path:touchstart`